TomatenKuchenDEV/docs/docs/features.md

 ---
 title: Features
-description: TomatenKuchen is a multipurpose Discord bot with a lot of features.
-This page lists all features currently available.
+description: This page lists all features currently available.
 ---

 Note that there a daily updates usually containing new features which might not be reflected here instantly.